srikanthbanoth/weatherapp/README.md

 # weatherapp
-The weather app part of the odin project curriculumn to understand the concept of promises async/await
+The weather app part of "theodinproject" curriculumn to understand the concept of promises async/await and asynchronous javascript
+#Project Live